Alberto Rey: Icon Series (1993–1995)

 Lynette M.F.
-Bosch described how Rey's desire to reconnect to his Cuban identity as an American with no actual memories of his country, shifted his work to depict objects and experiences that meant “Cuba” to him as they were described in stories told by his relatives.
-Rey painted Cuban food on a large-scale, turning the dishes into monuments and elevating their status from everyday cuisine to iconicized cultural symbols as seen in “Ancel Guava Paste” (Completed 1994), collected into the Museum of Art in Fort Lauderdale, FL.”
+Bosch described how Rey's desire to reconnect to his Cuban identity as an American with no actual memories of his country shifted his work to depict objects and experiences that meant "Cuba" to him as they were described in stories told by his relatives.
+Rey painted Cuban food on a large scale, turning the dishes into monuments and elevating their status from everyday cuisine to iconicized cultural symbols as seen in "Ancel Guava Paste" (Completed 1994), collected into the Museum of Art in Fort Lauderdale, FL.

-Madonnas of Western New York Series(1991–1993)
+Madonnas of Western New York Series (1991–1993)

 As Rey lived with his wife in Fredonia, NY they began exploring the cultural icons of Chautauqua County.
-He built small wooden boxes and painted well-known symbols of the area like the Niagara Mohawk Power Plant (Now called NRG) as seen in the work “Niagara Mohawk: Dunkirk, New York” (1992).
+He built small wooden boxes and painted well-known symbols of the area like the Niagara Mohawk Power Plant (Now called NRG) as seen in the work "Niagara Mohawk: Dunkirk, New York" (1992).
 The construction of the boxes and the transformation of ordinary sights likened to altars in religious customs, connecting Rey's new home to his Cuban heritage and traditions.

-This series is described as being a major change in Rey's stylistic approach from his previous abstract series.
+This series is described as a major change in Rey's stylistic approach from his previous abstract series.
 As it became necessary for the audience to be able to see and recognize these Western New York icons in order to understand their significance, Rey began painting more representationally.
-So while his abstract work relied more on producing emotion through minimalist forms, his new work connected realistic, visceral imagery to his messages.

 Binary Forms Series (1998–1992)

-His marriage in 1989 reinvigorated his interest in depicting religion and its influence on marriage.
-The work uses symbols to express the sometimes at-odds concepts of marriage, religion, memory, spirituality, and eroticism.
-Specifically, overlapping forms stood in for themes of marriage and memory, black lace invoked religion and eroticism, and binary forms recalled marriage, while gold linked to both marriage and religion.
+His marriage in 1989, to Janeil Strong, reinvigorated his interest in depicting religion and its influence on marriage.
+The work uses overlapping forms to express the sometimes at-odds concepts of marriage, religion, memory, spirituality, and eroticism.

 Black Lace Series and Nuptial Series (1987–1989)

-As overviewed by Lynette M.F.
-Bosch, Rey's Black Lace Series spurred from fascination of Catholic rituals, sainthood, and the artist's exposure to Santeria, a Cuban synthesis of Catholic and African religions.
+Rey's Black Lace Series spurred from fascination of Catholic rituals, sainthood, and the artist's exposure to Santeria, a Cuban synthesis of Catholic and African religions.
 The duality of personal items such as veils worn by women for modesty in church can also be seen as seductive in other contexts.
-The veil, and the lace often featured on veils, became motifs in this series seen especially in the work “Fertility” (1989).
-In the work “Postnuptial Gold: Time” (Completed 1991, Albright-Knox Art Gallery permanent collection) the color gold symbolizes the metal's preciousness and references the Catholic Church's rites of marriage.
+The veil, and the lace often featured on veils, became motifs in this series seen especially in the work "Fertility" (1989).
+In the work "Postnuptial Gold: Time" (Completed 1991, Albright-Knox Art Gallery permanent collection) the color gold symbolizes the metal's preciousness and references the Catholic Church's rites of marriage.